MASPOB: Bandit-Based Prompt Optimization for Multi-Agent Systems with Graph Neural Networks: Methodology

 Exhaustively evaluating all prompt combinations is computationally prohibitive, as the search space grows exponentially with the number of agents.
 To efficiently navigate this combinatorial space, we adopt coordinate ascent, which decomposes the joint optimization into a sequence of tractable single-agent optimizations.

 Starting from the current best combination $c^* = (p_1^*, \ldots, p_N^*)$, we sequentially optimize the prompt for each agent while keeping others fixed:

-This procedure reduces the per-iteration search complexity from $O(\prod_{i=1}^{N} |\mathcal{P}_i|)$ to $O(\sum_{i=1}^{N} |\mathcal{P}_i|)$, requiring only a linear number of UCB evaluations in the number of agents.
-Since UCB evaluation involves only forward passes through the GAT model without actual MAS execution, this search process incurs negligible computational overhead compared to the cost of evaluating prompt combinations on the validation set.
+This procedure reduces the per-iteration search complexity from $O(\prod_{i=1}^{N} |\mathcal{P}_i|)$ to $O(\sum_{i=1}^{N} |\mathcal{P}_i|)$, requiring UCB evaluations that scale linearly with the number of agents.
+Since UCB evaluation only requires forward passes through the GAT model without actual MAS execution, this search process incurs negligible computational overhead compared to evaluating prompt combinations on the validation set.

+For strongly coupled topologies, MASPOB can optionally use small block-coordinate updates over tightly connected agents.
+Rather than optimizing the full prompt tuple jointly, this variant updates only a local block, such as an upstream agent and a downstream agent connected by a workflow edge, while keeping the remaining prompts fixed.
+This preserves the efficiency of coordinate search while allowing the acquisition function to capture stronger prompt interactions along direct dependencies.
+We use single-agent updates by default, and provide block-coordinate details and empirical analysis in Appendix~\ref{app:additional_robustness_experiments}.